Lucas Gassel of Helmond

 +31 70 333 9744 (also during the CODARTfocus)

-This event is a collaboration between CODART, the Museum Helmond and the Network for Specialists in Early Netherlandish Art.
+This event was a collaboration between CODART, the Museum Helmond and the Network for Specialists in Early Netherlandish Art.
 We wish to thank the RKD – Netherlands Institute for Art History, The Hague, for its ongoing support of CODART.